Media of Northern Ireland: Radio

 The first radio station to broadcast in Northern Ireland was 2BE Belfast, owned by the then British Broadcasting Company.
 Today, Northern Ireland has two national radio stations: BBC Radio Ulster, operated by the BBC, and the Ofcom-licensed Downtown Radio.
 The BBC also operates a local radio station in Derry, BBC Radio Foyle.

-A number of local commercial radio stations (licensed by Ofcom) are also broadcast, including Q101.2 FM West in Omagh, Q102 in Derry and Cool FM- based in Newtownards and Belfast CityBeat 96.7 and 102.5 FM (Part of the CN Group) in Belfast.
-The five UK wide BBC Radio radio stations, as well as the three UK-wide Ofcom radio services (Classic FM, TalkSport, and Virgin Radio) are also available in Northern Ireland.
+A number of local commercial radio stations (licensed by Ofcom) are also broadcast, including Q101.2 FM West in Omagh, Q102 in Derry and Cool FM- based in Newtownards and Q Radio 96.7 and 102.5 FM (Part of the CN Group) in Belfast.
+The five UK wide BBC Radio radio stations, as well as the three UK-wide Ofcom radio services (Classic FM, Talksport, and Absolute Radio) are also available in Northern Ireland.

 Independent radio includes Downtown Radio and Cool FM owned by Bauer Radio.
 The Alpha Newspaper Group operates six radio stations throughout Northern Ireland.
-Wireless Group owns the Greater Belfast station U105.
+News Broadcasting owns the Greater Belfast station U105.

 There are also numerous part-time and community based stations throughout Northern Ireland.